-Pharmacological therapy for COPD is used to reduce symptoms, reduce the frequency and severity of exacerbations, and improve exercise tolerance and health status.
+Pharmacotherapy for COPD is currently focused on symptoms and exacerbations.
+FEV1 decline has been considered a surrogate for the natural course of the disease.
+In this context, studies have been performed to evaluate if pharmacotherapy may have an impact on the change of FEV1 over time.
 Individual clinical trials have not been sufficiently conclusive to show that pharmacotherapy can reduce the rate of FEV1 decline.
-(48-52) However, a systematic review combining data from 9 studies demonstrated a reduction in the rate of FEV1 decline of 5.0 mL/year in active treatment arms compared with placebo arms.
-(53) The difference between long-acting bronchodilator containing treatment arms and placebo arms was 4.9 mL/year.
+(736-740) However, a systematic review combining data from 9 studies demonstrated a reduction in the rate of FEV1 decline of 5.0 mL/year in active treatment arms compared with placebo arms.
+(741) The difference between long-acting bronchodilator containing treatment arms and placebo arms was 4.9 mL/year.
 The difference between inhaled corticosteroid containing treatment arms and placebo arms was 7.3 mL/year.
 Although we need to be aware of the potential benefit of pharmacotherapy in reducing the rate of lung function decline, further research is needed to know which patients are likely to benefit.

-The classes of medications commonly used to treat COPD are shown in Table 3.3.
-The choice within each class depends on the availability and cost of medication and the clinical response balanced against side effects.
+The classes of medications commonly used to treat COPD are shown in Figure 3.18.
+The choice within each class depends on the availability and cost of medication, and the clinical response balanced against side effects.
 Each treatment regimen needs to be individualized as the relationship between severity of symptoms, airflow obstruction, and severity of exacerbations can differ between patients.
 The WHO has defined a minimum set of interventions for the management of stable COPD in primary care.
-(54)
+(742)